bookshelf/bookshelf/CONTRIBUTING.md

 * Use the same coding style as the rest of the [codebase](https://github.com/bookshelf/bookshelf/blob/master/src/bookshelf.js).

+* Use the [issue](https://github.com/bookshelf/bookshelf/blob/master/ISSUE-TEMPLATE.js) or [pull request](https://github.com/bookshelf/bookshelf/blob/master/PR-TEMPLATE.js) templates when creating one entry, this will make clear to everyone the scope of your proposition or the subject of the issue

 * Make changes in the /src directory, running "npm run dev" which will kick off transpilation from ES6 in the background.